Comparison of Depression Interventions After Acute Coronary Syndrome: Quality of Life - CODIACS-QoL

 Presented by Dr. Ian Matthew Kronish at the American College of Cardiology Annual Scientific Session (ACC 2019), New Orleans, LA, March 16, 2019.

-Keywords: ACC Annual Scientific Session, ACC19, Acute Coronary Syndrome, Depression, Quality of Life, Secondary Prevention, Treatment Outcome
+Keywords: ACC Annual Scientific Session, ACC19, Acute Coronary Syndrome, Depression, Depressive Disorder, Quality of Life, Primary Health Care, Primary Prevention, Quality-Adjusted Life Years, Treatment Outcome

 < Back to Listings